 In an in vitro study oil of common sage inhibited several urinary pathogens extracted from urine samples provided by individuals with UTIs.

 Salvia demonstrated 100-percent inhibition of Klebsiella and Enterobacter species, 96-percent inhibition of E. coli.

-It is a known fact, that recurrent UTIs are caused by combination of pathogens, therefore a supplement that can inhibit growth of two bacteria that together cause 99% of all UTIs is critical in prevention of recurrent infections.
+It is a known fact, that recurrent UTIs are caused by a combination of pathogens, therefore a supplement that can inhibit the growth of two bacteria that together cause 99% of all UTIs is critical in the prevention of recurrent infections.